Family Day is a statutory holiday in mid-February. It’s a busy time to visit Whistler as the resort offers special deals and events in normal years.

 Whistler on the BC Family Day Weekend

 Since most children and parents have the day off, Whistler is a popular destination during the long weekend.
-In years without a global pandemic the resort also attracts travelers from outside the province.
+In years without a global pandemic the resort also attracts plenty of travelers from outside the province.
 BC’s holiday coincides with President’s Day in the United States (which also falls on the third Monday of February) and Family Day in Alberta.
 To make up for the crowds, and to attract as many tourists as possible, businesses across Whistler offer special deals for the day.

 Below are some of the special discounts and activities available for folk of all ages in Whistler on Family Day most years.